cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```

 This example introduces a few new concepts.
-Open-ended lists are indicated with an elipsis (`...`).
+Open-ended lists are indicated with an ellipsis (`...`).
-The value following an elipsis is unified with any subsequent elements and
+The value following an ellipsis is unified with any subsequent elements and
 defines the "type", or template, for additional list elements.

 The `Port` declaration is an alias.